hugotb88/gitCourse/README.md

 ## Rebase
 `git rebase <base>` ->  It will put at the top the commits of the current branch over the commits of the base branch.

+## Differences
+`git diff <branch_one> <branch_two>` ->  Shows differences between two branches.

+A Fast-Forward merge means that the changes coming from the branch were merged without any issue and will be the last changes in the current branch.

 ## History commands
 `git log` ->  Displays commits history by commit.